Stability of transition semigroups and applications to parabolic equations: Stability of semigroups on AL-spaces

 It is worthwhile to mention that if $E$ is an $L^1$-space over a $\sigma$-finite measure space, then every so-called \emph{integral operator} satisfies the assumption of being AM-compact; see for instance \cite[Appendix~A]{gerlach_glueck2019} for details.

-Our proof of Theorem~\ref{t.alconvergence} at the end of this section consists of two main ingredients: (i) The observation that the theorem is true if $\mathscr{S}$ has sufficiently many fixed points in $E$ (Corollary~\ref{c.gg19}).
-This is true on general Banach lattices, and it is a consequence of a recent result from \cite{gerlach_glueck2019} which we recall in Theorem~\ref{t.gg19} below. (ii) The observation that the theorem is true if the dual semigroup $\mathscr{S}^*$ has no fixed-points at all (Theorem~\ref{t.conv0}).
-Our proof of this result heavily uses the AL-structure of the space.
+The proof of Theorem~\ref{t.alconvergence} at the end of this section consists of two main ingredients: (i) The observation that the theorem is true if $\mathscr{S}$ has sufficiently many fixed points in $E$ (Corollary~\ref{c.gg19}).
+This is a consequence of a recent result from \cite{gerlach_glueck2019} which is recalled in Theorem~\ref{t.gg19} below. (ii) The observation that the theorem is true if $\mathscr{S}^*$ has no fixed-points at all (Lemma~\ref{l.conv0}).
+The proof of the latter heavily uses the AL-structure of the space.

-As for the first ingredient, we recall the following result from \cite[Theorem 3.5]{gerlach_glueck2019}.
-We remind the reader that in a Banach lattice $E$ a vector $x\geq 0$ is called a \emph{quasi-interior point} of the positive cone if the principle ideal generated by $x$ is dense in $E$.
+As for the first ingredient, we recall the following result from \cite[Thm.\ 3.5]{gerlach_glueck2019}.
+A vector $x\geq 0$ in a Banach lattice $E$ is called a \emph{quasi-interior point} of the positive cone if the principle ideal generated by $x$ is dense in $E$.

 \begin{thm} Let $E$ be a Banach lattice and $\mathscr{S} = (S_t)_{t\in (0,\infty)}$ be a bounded positive semigroup on $E$.
 Assume that the operator $S_{t_0}$ is AM-compact for some $t_0 > 0$ and that the semigroup possesses a fixed point that is a quasi-interior point of the positive cone $E_+$.
 Then $S_t$ converges strongly as $t\to \infty$. \end{thm}